beyersmann-lab/beyersmannlab/content/publication/a-developmental-perspective-on-morphological-processing-in-the-flankers-task/index.md

   group of adult participants.
-We examined effects of a transparent morphological relation in two conditions: one where the target was the stem and flankers were derivations (e.g., *farmer farm farmer*) and the other where the flankers were stems and the target was the derived form (e.g., farm farmer farm).
-Morphological flanker effects were compared with repetition flanker effects with the same set of stimuli (e.g., farm farm farm; farmer farmer farmer), and effects of related flankers were contrasted with the appropriate unrelated flankers.
+We examined effects of a transparent morphological relation in two conditions: one where the target was the stem and flankers were derivations (e.g., *farmer farm farmer*) and the other where the flankers were stems and the target was the derived form (e.g., *farm farmer farm*).
+Morphological flanker effects were compared with repetition flanker effects with the same set of stimuli (e.g., *farm farm farm*; *farmer farmer farmer*), and effects of related flankers were contrasted with the appropriate unrelated flankers.
 Results revealed no significant effect of morphological relatedness in the two groups of children and a significant effect in the adult group, but only for suffixed targets and stem flankers.
 Repetition